In everyday vehicles the engine piston rings have, the most important job, of sealing the combustion chamber.

 The Top Grove Holds, The Compression Ring

-The main function is to, seal any kind of leakage inside the combustion chamber, during the combustion process.
-The pressurized gases travel through the gap; between the cylinder wall and the piston and into the piston ring groove.
+So, it’s function is, to seal any kind of leakage inside the combustion chamber, during the combustion process.
+Firstly, the pressurized gases travel through the gap, between the cylinder wall and the piston.
+And, into the piston rings groove, on the piston.

-During the combustion process, the force of high-pressure gases; presses the piston ring against the cylinder wall.
-This pressure pushing the piston ring, is proportional to the combustion gas pressure.
+Then, during the combustion process, the force of high-pressure gases, presses the piston ring, against the cylinder wall.
+Consequently, this pressure pushing the engine piston rings, is proportional to the combustion gas pressure.

 The Second Grove Holds, The Wiper Ring (sometimes called the scraper ring)

-They have a tapered face construction, and are used to further seal the combustion chamber.
-As the name suggests, they assist in wiping the cylinder wall clean; of any excess oil and impurities.
-So, if gases were able to pass by the compression ring; these gases will be blocked by the wiper ring.
+They have a tapered face construction.
+And, are used to further seal the combustion chamber.
+Also, as the name suggests, they assist in wiping the cylinder wall clean, of any excess oil and impurities.
+So, if gases were able to pass by the compression ring, they would be blocked, by the wiper ring.

 The Third Grove Holds, The Oil Rings

-The main function of the oil ring is, to scrape any excess oil, from the walls of the cylinder.
+So, the main function of the oil ring is, to scrape any excess oil, off the cylinder walls.
 As a result, the majority of the wiped oil, is directed into the crankcase, back to the oil sump.

-These oil rings come, spring fitted at the back, to provide an additional push for wiping the cylinder.
+Consequently, these oil rings come, spring fitted at the back, to provide an additional push, for wiping the cylinder.

 Rings Have Four Basic Jobs To Do: